csvn/ng-esm/README.md

     * [miscellaneous stuff](#miscellaneous-stuff)

 ## Current progress
-* Currently beta-like state
-* Documentation is not great
+* Documentation can still be improved a lot
-* Unit tests are not yet implemented (only example usage)
+* Unit tests are not yet implemented (only example usage as of yet)

 ## Motivation